Crashr-io/contracts/doc/template.typ

 == What Crashr Protocol Offers

-The Crashr protocol introduces a new feature that allows users to trade any arbitrary combination of assets in a single transaction.
-This includes trading ADA for NFTs, NFTs for ADA, NFTs for NFTs, ADA and NFTs for other NFTs, and even complex trades involving multiple fungible tokens and NFTs.
-This flexibility opens up a wide range of trading possibilities, enabling users to engage in more dynamic and diverse transactions on the Cardano blockchain.
+The Crashr protocol brings a feature that broadens trading options, enabling transactions involving various combinations of assets in one go.
+This includes exchanging ADA for NFTs, NFTs with each other, or more complex trades that involve ADA, NFTs, and several fungible tokens.
+This capability extends the range of possible transactions on the Cardano blockchain, allowing for a more versatile trading landscape.

 #align(center, raw-render(
   ```dot